winthers/scriptincluder/README.md

 # grunt-scriptIncluder
-> "inserts script refrences in to your files"
+> "inserts script references in to your files"

 ##Example